4ms/metamodule-plugin-sdk/README.md

 ## Licensing/Permissions

-If you are porting a plugin which you are not the original author, read this before you get too far in the porting process: (Licensing and Permissions)[licensing_permissions.md]
+If you are porting a plugin which you are not the original author, read this before you get too far in the porting process: [Licensing and Permissions](licensing_permissions.md)